Louisiana State Penitentiary: Reception center and death row

-As of May 2019, the issue was close to being resolved after a 6-year long court battle.
+As of May 2019, the issue was close to being resolved after a 6-year-long court battle.
 A settlement has been reached between the death row inmates and the prison.
-The settlement agreement calls for daily showers for the three Angola inmates of at least 15 minutes; individual ice containers that are timely replenished by prison staff; individual fans; water faucets in their cells; "IcyBreeze" units or so-called "Cajun coolers"; and the diversion of cool air from the death-row guard pod into their cells.
-Even though these measures have already been put in place, the court ruling could take until November 2019 to be made final by judge Brian Jackson.
+The settlement agreement calls for daily showers for the three Angola inmates of at least 15 minutes; individual ice containers that are replenished promptly by prison staff; individual fans; water faucets in their cells; "IcyBreeze" units or so-called "Cajun coolers"; and the diversion of cool air from the death row guard pod into their cells.
+Even though these measures have already been put in place, the court ruling could take until November 2019 to be made final by Judge Brian Jackson.

 B-Line

-The facility includes a group of houses, called the "B-Line", which function as residences for prison staff members and their families; inmates perform services for the staff members and their households.
+The facility includes a group of houses called the "B-Line", which function as residences for prison staff members and their families; inmates perform services for the staff members and their households.
 The employee housing includes recreational centers, pools, and parks.
 The Angola B-Line Chapel was dedicated on Friday, July 17, 2009, at 4:00 pm.

 Residents on the prison grounds are zoned to West Feliciana Parish Public Schools.
 Primary schools serving the Angola grounds include Bains Lower Elementary School and Bains Elementary School in Bains.
 Secondary schools serving the Angola grounds are West Feliciana Middle School and West Feliciana High School in Bains.
 The West Feliciana Parish Library is located in St. Francisville.
 The library, previously a part of the Audubon Regional Library System, became independent in January 2004.
 West Feliciana Parish is in the service area of Baton Rouge Community College.

-Previously elementary school children attended Tunica Elementary School in Tunica, located in proximity to Angola.
-The school building, 4 mi from Angola, is several miles from Angola's main entrance, and many of its students lived on the Angola grounds.
+Previously, elementary school children attended Tunica Elementary School in Tunica, Louisiana, located in proximity to Angola.
+The school building, 4 mi from Angola, is several miles from Angola's main entrance, and many of its students live on the Angola grounds.
 On May 18, 2011, due to budget cuts, the parish school board voted to close Tunica Elementary.

 Fire station

 The fire station houses the Angola Emergency Medical Services Department staff, who provide fire and emergency services to the prison.
 The Angola Fire Department is registered as department number 63001 with the Louisiana Fire Marshal's Office.
-The department's equipment includes one engine, one tanker, and one rescue truck.
-Within Angola the department protects 500 buildings, including employee and prisoner housing quarters.
+The department's equipment includes one engine, tanker, and rescue truck.
+Within Angola, the department protects 500 buildings, including employee and prisoner housing quarters.
 The department has mutual aid agreements with West Feliciana Parish and with Wilkinson County, Mississippi.